Should Chris Pay off his Mortgage?

 The infographic also calls out July 2029 and July 2045.
 These are the two dates that Chris mentions in his post as being possible decision dates.
 In ten years (July 2029), he might want to sell his house and downsize.
 In July 2045, his mortgage will be fully paid if he makes his minimum payments and it offers another point at which to consider selling the house.

 The infographic shows the balance of his mortgage and the average amount of his after-tax savings if he invests 100% in stocks.
-As will be discussed below, there is a lot of The possibility that something bad will happen. around this average and it is calculated using historical returns, so there is also uncertainty around it.
+As will be discussed below, there is a lot of risk around this average and it is calculated using historical returns, so there is also uncertainty around it.

 Summary of Findings